CoRE-RG/SOA4CoRE/README.md

 * Switch to OMNeT++ 5.5.1 and INET 3.6.6
 * Continuous integration is now enabled.
 * Model release including service-oriented middleware components, service applications and service endpoints for avb, tcp and udp.
+* Name changed from SOQoSMW to SOA4CoRE.
+* Model extended to support AUTOSAR SOME/IP with Service Discovery and SOME/IP service endpoints.

+## References
+If you would like to reference this project please use the following [publication](https://doi.org/10.29007/w71t):

+ >Cakir, Mehmet and Häckel, Timo and Reider, Sandra and Meyer, Philipp and Korf, Franz and Schmidt, Thomas C. A QoS Aware Approach to Service-Oriented Communication in Future Automotive Networks, 2019 IEEE Vehicular Networking Conference (VNC), IEEE, Dec., 2019

 ## Quick Start